 Palm oil sickness

-Whether or not someone can be “officially” allergic to palm oil, we are diligent about avoiding it completely.
+Whether or not someone can be “officially” allergic to palm oil or have a palm oil sensitivity, we are diligent about avoiding it completely.

 If you are someone who experiences allergy symptoms from palm oil, you should learn how to find products without palm oil.